 The commitment is substantially completed.
-The Department of Cooperative Governance and Traditional Affairs (COGTA) completed several activities under the B2B Programme to improve the functionality and effectiveness of existing mechanisms of municipal civic participation.
-By 31 March 2017, COGTA supported the establishment and induction of ward committees in 208 different municipalities and also oversaw the development of 500 ward committee operational plans across three provinces (KwaZulu-Natal, Northern Cape, and Western Cape).
+COGTA completed several activities under the B2B Programme to improve the functionality and effectiveness of existing mechanisms of municipal civic participation.
+By 31 March 2017, COGTA supported the establishment and induction of ward committees in 208 different municipalities and oversaw the development of 500 ward committee operational plans across three provinces (KwaZulu-Natal, Northern Cape, and Western Cape).
 Community complaints management processes were institutionalised in 20 municipalities across another three provinces (Free State, KwaZulu-Natal, and Mpumalanga).
 COGTA conducted the annual citizen satisfaction survey and produced quantitative and qualitative reports.
-It then completed a comparative analysis of survey results and developed a generic template for dissemination of survey results.10 COGTA also commissioned research on citizens' expectations, which was conducted and completed by the University of Western Cape in the Metsimaholo and Lesedi municipalities.11
+It then completed a comparative analysis of survey results and developed a generic template for dissemination of survey results.
+OCGTA also commissioned research on citizens' expectations, which was conducted and completed by the University of Western Cape in the Metsimaholo and Lesedi municipalities.

 There has been limited progress in revising the regulatory framework for municipal public participation and piloting it in 50 municipalities.
-Draft Terms of Reference for the Establishment of a National Project Steering Committee to review the framework for ward committees and public participation in municipal governance have been prepared and approved.12 A range of civil society representatives (including from organised civil society, community-based organizations, academia, and business), may be invited to participate in the National Project Steering Committee.13 The first meeting is due to take place in November 2017.14 Ms Damaris Kiewiets, Community Liaison Officer of the Community Engagement Unit, University of the Western Cape, maintained that a legislative review was not enough.
-She emphasized that broad-ranging awareness needs to be rolled out in communities on the constitution, mandate, responsibilities, and accountability and support mechanisms for ward committees.15
+Draft Terms of Reference for the Establishment of a National Project Steering Committee to review the framework for ward committees and public participation in municipal governance have been prepared and approved.
+A range of civil society representatives (including from organised civil society, community-based organizations, academia, and business), may be invited to participate in the National Project Steering Committee.
+The first meeting is due to take place in November 2017.
+Ms Damaris Kiewiets, Community Liaison Officer of the Community Engagement Unit, University of the Western Cape, maintained that a legislative review was not enough.
+She emphasized that broadranging awareness needs to be rolled out in communities on the constitution, mandate, responsibilities, and accountability and support mechanisms for ward committees.

 There has been substantial progress in strengthening anti-corruption measures and enforcing applicable legislation and policies.
-Monitoring dismissals for fraud is one of the B2B indicators under the Good Governance Pillar and municipalities are required to submit monthly reports of these figures to COGTA.16 For the monitoring period October 2014 to June 2016, there were 439 dismissals for fraud across all categories of municipality, with the lowest rates of dismissals recorded in municipalities in the North West, Northern Cape and Free State Provinces.17 COGTA has also awarded a tender for a service provider to conduct training in municipalities around the anti-corruption and fraud framework.18 The anti-corruption Chief Directorate in COGTA compiles an annual report covering forensic investigations and municipal cases being investigated by the Directorate for Priority Crimes Investigation (DPCI) and Special Investigations (SIU),19 however, this report is not publicly accessible and was not made available to the IRM researcher.
+Monitoring dismissals for fraud is one of the B2B indicators under the Good Governance Pillar and municipalities are required to submit monthly reports of these figures to COGTA.
+For the monitoring period October 2014 to June 2016, there were 439 dismissals for fraud across all categories of municipality, with the lowest rates of dismissals recorded in municipalities in the North West, Northern Cape and Free State Provinces.
+COGTA has also awarded a tender for a service provider to conduct training in municipalities around the anti-corruption and fraud framework.
+The anti-corruption Chief Directorate in COGTA compiles an annual report covering forensic investigations and municipal cases being investigated by the Directorate for Priority Crimes Investigation (DPCI) and Special Investigations (SIU), however, this report is not publicly accessible and was not made available to the IRM researcher.